mithi/react-philosophies/README.md

 **💁‍♀️ TIP: [`README Driven Development`](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) is a [cool concept](https://rathes.me/blog/en/readme-driven-development/)!**

-You don't have to do it dogmatically, but the idea behind it is great.
-I find that when I first write the API / (how your component will be used before implementing it, this usually creates a better designed component than when I don't.
+You don't have to follow RDD religiously, but the idea behind it is great.
+I find that when I first write the API (how the component will be used) before implementing it, this usually creates a better designed component than when I don't.

+> If your software solves the wrong problem or nobody can figure out how to use it, there’s something very bad going on.
+Until you’ve written about your software, you have no idea what you’ll be coding. -Tom Preston-Werner

 ### 💖 2.4 Duplication is far cheaper than the wrong abstraction